LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \textbf{Efficiency analysis.} Regarding resource efficiency, the token consumption of \toolNameSmall{} is lower than that of AppAgent but higher than that of AutoDroid.
 In terms of time efficiency, \toolNameSmall{} similarly ranks between the two baseline approaches.

 Deep analysis reveals that the relatively high token consumption of \toolNameSmall{} primarily stems from the progressive decision-making mechanism of Decision-Generation Agent.
 This mechanism maintains the precision of test steps through multiple rounds of reasoning.
 Although there is room for optimization in runtime efficiency, the current efficiency level remains acceptable considering the significant improvements in testing accuracy (as shown in Section \ref{sec:rq1}).
-Notably, through the effective knowledge reuse mechanism, \toolNameSmall{} sustains high-quality test generation while achieving superior token efficiency compared to AppAgent. \finding{\textbf{Answer to RQ4:} \toolNameSmall{}'s efficiency is comparable to the baselines.}
+Notably, through the effective knowledge reuse mechanism, \toolNameSmall{} sustains high-quality test generation while achieving superior token efficiency compared to AppAgent.